 Upon entry to another country, you’ll have to pass through immigration (the immigration card that you’ll fill out for this will be given to you on the flight.)
 Be prepared with the address of the friend, hotel/hostel, etc. that you will be staying at your first night (even if you’re winging it and don’t yet have a reservation, write down an address and phone number of some hotel in the area beforehand so that you can reference it for this purpose.)

 Often countries require proof that you’ll be exiting the country within a certain time period.
 Have a return ticket/bus ticket etc. printed out and accessible.
 Obviously, you should research this beforehand to know for certain whether or not this is the case.
-Technically Thailand requires that travelers entering the country prove that they have at least 10,000 Thai baht.
+Some country’s require proof of financial means.
+Technically Thailand requires that travelers entering the country prove that they have at least 10,000 Thai baht worth of money.
 Check that whether your intended destination has a similar requirement, and plan accordingly.
 I like to change money before passing through immigration if it’s an option.

 - Notify your bank about your travels